 It feels like it’s been a blink of the eye since the last Open, but here we are again.
-We’re officially transitioning into an October Open format, and 20.1 is just around the corner.
+We’re officially transitioning into a February Open format, and 23.1 is just around the corner.

 So my question to you is, are you ready for it?
 Have you been fine-tuning some of those skills that we see pop up year after year, or have you been avoiding them like the plague?

 Every year, there are a handful of movements that we see programmed across the Open without fail.
 Today I want to focus on three that I believe you still have time to make progress on before February – when workout 23.1 is officially announced.